love. week seventeen.

 I can’t think of an English word for nachas.
 It’s something like pride, but not pride in yourself and your own accomplishments.
 It’s rather pride in someone else and their accomplishments.
 Of course, it’s hard to feel proud about the accomplishments of random strangers, so nachas usually (or always?) occurs when someone we care about or care for accomplishes something or progresses in some way.

-My teacher would inevitably say that they wishhhh they could give every parents a good report, so that they’ll have nachas from us, but alas, it just wasn’t up to them.
+My teacher would inevitably say that they wishhhh they could give every parent a good report, so that they’ll have nachas from us, but alas, it just isn’t up to them.
 I would have to work extra hard to make sure that when my parents showed up for PTA, they’d come home with faces shining with nachas, and not god forbid disappointment (if nachas was the greatest gift from a child to a parent, disappointment was surely the greatest punishment).